jakegough-jaytwo/jaytwo.HashSiphon/README.md

 ## Notes

 * In read mode: `Hash` (and `GetHashHex()` / `GetHashBase64()`) will return null or empty until the stream is fully read.
-* In write mode: `Hash` (and `GetHashHex()` / `GetHashBase64()`) will return null or empty until the stream is eitehr disposed or flushed with `finalizeHash = true`.
+* In write mode: `Hash` (and `GetHashHex()` / `GetHashBase64()`) will return null or empty until the stream is either disposed or flushed with `finalizeHash = true`.
-* You can use any of the `TryGetHash()` variants if you want check for the hash availability and retreive the hash in a single line (though honestly, I don't understand the use case of not knowing whether the hash is ready yet).
+* You can use any of the `TryGetHash()` variants if you want to check for the hash availability and retrieve the hash in a single line (it's mostly there for completeness in case you're checking hash readiness mid-stream).
 * Supports `DisposeAsync()` and cancellation tokens on .NET 5+.
 * `Seek` and `SetLength` are not supported.